 In Canada, where I am, there’s a bit of a hodgepodge of disability benefits.
 To qualify for my province’s disability plan I would have to exhaust my savings first.
 The federal disability plan, part of the Canada Pension Plan, is harder to qualify for if you’ve got a mental rather than physical disability, which doesn’t really matter that much since my income’s so low I’m hardly paying any tax anyway.
 However, qualifying for the credit allows you to open a registered disability savings plan, and the government will kick in a certain amount as a grant.

 I used to think that my illness would go into remission again at some point and I’d be able to get back to working full-time, or at least a regular part-time position.
 Now that’s looking more and more unlikely, which means I have to start thinking more seriously about other options.
-I’m very lucky that I’ve got savings so there isn’t a huge sense of urgency around all of this, but it’s still something I do need to figure out.
+I’m very lucky that I’ve got savings, so there isn’t a huge sense of urgency around all of this; still, it’s something I do need to figure out.

 I think at some point in the next year or two I’ll apply for the disability tax credit in hopes of getting some free money from the government through the disability savings plan.
 I’m hoping that my doctor will have seen me impaired enough for long enough to make a good case for me on the application.
 Still, I’m not entirely convinced that the government decision-making people will decide in my favour.

 I’ve mostly come to terms with the high likelihood that I’m never going to be able to work much, but what’s harder to wrap my head around is the income uncertainty.
 And being single, I don’t have a partner that I can lean on.
 Most of the time, I don’t worry much about it, but it fairly regularly pops up in my nightly 2-minute freak-out that I have before going to bed.